qmed-asia/Llama3-Finetuning-CPU-GPU/GPU Finetune/README.md

 train(tokenizer, model, lora_config, train_dataset, val_data)
 ```

-Feel free to customize the code according to your needs and share your improvements with the community!
+# Extra Remarks
+Prompts are needed for finetuning.
+Please prepare your own prompts as needed.
+Refer to the code file.